 I’ve always been a good girl with a rebel heart.

-I know what’s expected, I know all the shoulds, and something inside just wants to drop-kick the rules and live my life my way, dammit.
-So I read about the 10 steps of this, the perfect system of that, try the nice tidy plans full of yearning, and then drop them after a few days after I’ve been chafing or gnashing my teeth.
-Sometimes they fall with a clunk.
-Sometimes it’s just a whimper.
+I am aware of what is expected of me and I am aware of all the things that I should be doing, but a part of me simply wants to break all the rules and live my life the way I want to, dammit.
+Therefore, I read about the 10 stages of this, the ideal method of that, attempt the wonderful tidy plans full of desire, and then I give up on them after a few days when I’ve been rubbing my skin raw or gnashing my teeth.
+Sometimes they hit the ground with a thud.
+Sometimes all that is heard is a whimper.

 Why couldn’t I have a break?

 Why can’t I get away from it all?

 I still don’t know why, but I changed that helpless pattern.
 I decided to have a mini-retreat in the midst of it all.